Norrie's run at US Open ends in last 16

 Even farcical rain delay does not stop Rublev

-Norrie had perhaps been a little aggressive with his returning and still lacked rhythm as he fell an early break down in the second set.
+Norrie had perhaps been a little too aggressive with his returning and still lacked rhythm as he fell an early break down in the second set.

 Eventually he found a better balance as he threatened to break back in the third game, only for Rublev to hold on and maintain the advantage.

-Rublev had all the momentum but it was suddenly stopped by a rain shower.
+Rublev had all the momentum but the contest was suddenly stopped by a rain shower.
 Play was initially stopped at 3-2 and the crowd was told the roof would be pulled over.

 But it wasn't and the match resumed even though the threat of a downpour loomed overhead.

-As Rublev led 4-3, it was still spitting and eventually the decision was made to close the roof - causing a 20-minute delay as the soaked court now needed to be dried with towels following the hesitancy.
+As Rublev led 4-3, it was still raining and eventually the decision was made to close the roof - causing a 20-minute delay as the soaked court now needed to be dried with towels following the hesitancy.

 Nevertheless it did not damage Rublev's flow too much.